 A stickbait is a lot more rigid than a standard, straight tail worm.
 This rigidity may sounds like a negative but it is actually essential for the famous wacky falling action.
 On the fall, a stickbait’s ‘appendages’ on either side of the hook perform a subtle, natural looking waving motion and it is this that triggers strikes from even the most finicky bass.

-The Best Stickbait Worms for a Wacky Rig
+4 of the Best Stickbait Worms for a Wacky Rig

 Stickbaits have risen in popularity over the last 10 years or so and there are now many products to choose from.
 To help you decide what to buy, we have given an overview of the best ones on the market below: